solliancenet/azure-synapse-analytics-workshop-400/extra-labs/power-bi.md

     ![Configure chart properties](media/028%20-%20ConfigureVisualization.png)

 9. Switching back to the Azure Synapse Studio, you can check the query executed while configuring the visualization in the Power BI Desktop application.
 Open the **Monitor** hub, and under the **Activities** section, open the **SQL requests** monitor.
-Make sure you select **SQLPool01** in the Pool filter, as by default  SQL on-demand is selected.
+Make sure you select **SQLPool01** in the Pool filter, as by default Built-in is selected.

     ![Open query monitoring from Synapse Studio](media/029%20-%20MonitorQueryExecution.png)